Leon Russell: 1970s recordings and concerts

 Russell helped the blues guitarist Freddie King revive his career by collaborating on three of King's albums for Shelter Records during the early 1970s.
-During those same years, Russell profited from what was then called the "country and western" market by recording and performing under the moniker "Hank Wilson", and was a regular performer at Gilley's Club, a honkytonk in Pasadena, Texas, made famous by the film Urban Cowboy.
+During those same years, Russell profited from what was then called the "country and western" market by recording and performing under the moniker Hank Wilson, and was a regular performer at Gilley's Club, a honkytonk in Pasadena, Texas, made famous by the film Urban Cowboy.

 Russell recorded the song "Get a Line on You" at Olympic Studios in October 1969, with contributions from Mick Jagger (lead vocal), Ringo Starr (drums), and probably also Bill Wyman (bass) and Mick Taylor (guitar).
 It was shelved until 1993, when it was issued as a bonus track on the 24K gold re-release by DCC Compact Classics (DCC Compact Classics GZS 1049).
 The Rolling Stones included the song, under the title "Shine a Light" on their 1972 album Exile on Main St..

 In 1972, Russell did a concert tour with his Shelter People entourage.
 One performance was recorded in California at the Long Beach Arena on August 28, 1972, and was released as a three-record set in 1973 as Leon Live.
 It became his third U.S. gold album.
 In November 1972, Billboard cited Russell as a top concert draw and reported the 1972 tour gross at almost $3 million.
 Also in 1972, he released his Carney album, which was his third solo studio album.
 The album peaked at number two on the Billboard 200.
 The album featured "Tight Rope" and "This Masquerade" (songs released on a 45 as the A side and B side respectively), and became his second gold album.

+Looking Back was released by Russell on Olympic Records in 1973, shortly after the success of his single "Tight Rope".
+It contains instrumental tracks recorded in the mid-1960s, featuring Russell playing the harpsichord.
+In 1975 Russell released Live In Japan on Shelter Records.
+The album was recorded live at Budokan Hall, in Tokyo, on November 8, 1973.
+Russell made it into the 1975 Top 40 with "Lady Blue," from his album Will o' the Wisp.
+It was his fourth gold album.

+Helen Reddy recorded Russell's song "Bluebird" as a single and on her 1975 album No Way to Treat a Lady.
+The song debuted on the Billboard Hot 100 in the July 5 issue of the magazine and eventually peaked at number 35.
+That same issue also marked its debut on the magazine's Easy Listening chart, where it spent eight weeks and peaked at number 5; on the RPM singles chart it reached number 51.
+Reddy said, "I love Leon Russell's writing and I love this song.
+It was an integral part of my repertoire for nearly 30 years, and I never tired of singing it."